pmunoz-defontana/generative-ai-ml-latam-samples/blueprints/genai-marketing-campaigns/backend-img-generation/README.md

 ![architecture](architecture_img_generation.png)

-1. [Amazon Bedrock](https://aws.amazon.com/bedrock/) is used to invoke the Anthropic's Claude 3, Amazon Titan Multimodal Embeddings, and Amazon Titan Image Generator models using a common API.
+1. [Amazon Bedrock](https://aws.amazon.com/bedrock/) is used to invoke the Amazon Nova Pro, Amazon Titan Multimodal Embeddings, and Amazon Nova Canvas models using a common API.
 2. [Amazon Lambda](https://aws.amazon.com/lambda/) functions are used to create meta-prompts, generate images, retrieve related images and store the campaign in a database.
 3. The campaign's information is stored in an [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) database.
 4. APIs are managed using [Amazon API Gateway](https://aws.amazon.com/api-gateway/).